-Distribution channels in Honduras are similar to those in the United States, although Honduras has fewer levels of distribution and a limited number of specialty, chain, and department stores.
-New construction in retail centers like large shopping malls and strip malls, as well as the expansion of established retail stores in urban areas, are a good indicator of opportunities in the retail distribution sector in Honduras.
+Distribution channels in Honduras are similar to those in the United States, although Honduras has fewer levels of distribution and a limited number of specialties, chain, and department stores.

 Representatives and distributors tend to carry broad lines of goods on a non-exclusive basis.
 The number of full-service local distributors that stock large inventories of parts and equipment are limited.
 Many local buyers make direct contacts with U.S. suppliers at the factory or warehouse level.
 Store owners often buy goods in small lots from export brokers or they buy from wholesalers in the United States, particularly in Miami, New Orleans, Los Angeles and Houston.

 Using an Agent to Sell U.S. Products and Services

 The principal-agent relationship in Honduras is governed by the civil and commercial code, Decree Law No. 549, Official Register (La Gaceta) No. 22366, of December 7, 1977.
 This law, entitled "Law on Agents, Distributors and Representatives of Domestic and Foreign Companies," includes a provision for penalties for wrongful termination that discourages exclusive distribution agreements.
 For new-to-market or new-to-export companies, authorized distributorship arrangements or renewable periods of representation are recommended over exclusivity contracts, unless the relationship has proven to be stable and profitable for both parties.